 Investigators: CDEP Co-Director Eric Verhoogen, Ritam Chaurey, Siddharth Sharma, and Gaurav Nayyar

-This project is conducting a randomized control trial on the determinants of adoption of an energy-efficient technology in the Bangladeshi manufacturing sector.
+This project has conducted a randomized control trial on the determinants of adoption of an energy-efficient technology in the Bangladeshi manufacturing sector.
 The technology is a new motor for stitching machines, called a “servo” motor, which uses about 75% less electricity than traditional “clutch” motors.
-The project is providing information about the servo motors in varying intensities to managers of small and medium-sized enterprises (SMEs) in the leather goods and footwear industry.
-In one arm, it is installing a servo motor on one machine and electricity meters on that machine, and a machine with a clutch motor.
-In another arm, it is providing detailed information about the servo motor but install neither the motor nor the meters.
-A third group is serving as a control.
-In all three groups, the researchers are tracking the evolution of managers’ beliefs about cost savings from the servo motors and their willingness to pay for them.
-The results will shed light on how managers learn about new energy-efficient technologies and to what extent their reluctance to adopt new technologies is due to mistakes in information-processing versus a rational process of updating, given prior beliefs and noisy signals about the value of the new technologies.
+The researchers provided information about the servo motors in varying intensities to managers of small and medium-sized enterprises in the leather goods and footwear industry in Dhaka.
+In one arm, they installed a servo motor on one machine and electricity meters on that machine and a machine with a clutch motor.
+In another arm, they only provided information about the servo motor.
+A third group served as a control.
+In all three groups, the researchers are tracked adoption of the new motors and knowledge flows between firms.
+The researchers find strong evidence of knowledge spillovers: having an intensively treated neighbor within 500 meters walking distance increase the probability of adopting a new motor by about 20%.
+Having a treated neighbor had a larger effect on firms than being shown an informational video about the new motors.